agateau/mup/README.md

 # What is it?

-Mdview is a markdown and rst viewer and browser.
-You can use it to view markdown or rst files and create lightweight wiki-like structures.
+MUP is a markup reader.
+You can use it to read text written in multiple markup formats.
+MUP supports many Markdown flavors, reStructuredText and can easily be extended to support other formats.

 # Usage

-Start mdview like this:
+Start MUP like this:

-    mdview file.md
+    mup file.md

 You can edit the file by clicking the "Edit" button.
 This will open your preferred editor.

-You can create linked pages by adding links to other files which end with ".md".

 ## Configuring the editor

-To configure which editor should be used, edit `~/.config/mdview.conf` and add the following content:
+To configure which editor should be used, edit `~/.config/mup.conf` and add the following content:

     editor: name-of-your-editor